marventures/backend-phonebook/readme.md

 ## Project Overview

-This project is part of the GoIT Node.js Course Template Homework.
-It includes functionality for user authentication and CRUD operations on contacts.
+This project is a backend API for managing user authentication and CRUD operations on contacts.
+It is designed to provide a secure and efficient way to interact with a phonebook database.

 ## Usage